Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 :::

 One way to handle this behaviour is deploying or [using](https://github.com/mds1/multicall) a Contract with a [multicall](https://solidity-by-example.org/app/multi-call/) functionality to get all observations with one request.
+You can also find an example of a JS multicall in the [Pool data guide](./02-pool-data.md).

 We map the RPC result to the Typescript interface that we created: